microsoft/vscode-docs/docs/terminal/advanced.md

 ## Confirmation dialogs

-In order to avoid additional noise and user actions, the terminal does not show warning dialogs when exiting processes.
+In order to avoid additional noise and user actions, the terminal does not show warning dialogs when processes exit.
 If warnings are desirable they can be configured with the following settings:

 - `terminal.integrated.confirmOnExit` - Controls whether to confirm when the window closes if there are active debug sessions.
 - `terminal.integrated.confirmOnKill` - Controls whether to confirm killing terminals when they have child processes.